Ikilzig/tic-tac-toe/README.md

+# TIC - TAC - TOE

-# This is a classic TIC-TAC-TOE that pays homage to one of the gratest games EVER (from my childhood, at least!)
-Monkey Island.
+This is a take on the classic TIC-TAC-TOE that pays homage to one of the best games EVER (at least, of my childhood...)

-# Instead of a unpolite-sword-fight, beat your enemies in Tic-Tac-Toe!
+Monkey Island